mraguso2/gatsby-mr-site/src/projects/p4_notFamousYet.md

 ---
 slug: '/not-famous-yet'
 title: 'Not Famous Yet'
 description: 'A place where small, just-getting-started folks can come together.
-For all those future famous [insert whatever you plan on attempting] ⭐️⭐️'
+For all those future famous [insert whatever you plan on attempting] people ⭐⭐️'
 link: 'https://www.notfamousyet.com'
 date: '2019-06-30'
 image: 'somepic.jpeg'